Skip to main content

 Academic

 A molecular-level examination of bone physiology reveals why GnRH agonist therapy necessitates a diligent bone preservation strategy.
-The process of is governed by a sophisticated signaling triad ∞ the Receptor Activator of Nuclear Factor kappa-B (RANK), its ligand (RANKL), and osteoprotegerin (OPG).
+The process of bone remodeling is governed by a sophisticated signaling triad ∞ the Receptor Activator of Nuclear Factor kappa-B (RANK), its ligand (RANKL), and osteoprotegerin (OPG).

 This pathway represents the final common molecular mechanism through which systemic hormones, including estrogen, exert control over the skeleton.
 Estrogen’s primary skeletal role is to maintain a low RANKL-to-OPG ratio, thereby favoring bone formation over resorption.